fivequarters/fusebit.io/src/_blog/_posts/monkeypatching-http-request.md

   .end();
 ```

-Obviously this will fail because the `http.request` is asking for `example.com` instead of the local [HTTP serving tea pot](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/418).
+Obviously this will fail because the `http.request` is asking for `example.com` instead of the local [HTTP-serving tea pot](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/418).
 So we’re just going to have to change it on the fly!

 *Note*: while in these examples we are changing the `hostname`, it’s left as an exercise to the reader to modify the `header` field, or any other, as they prefer.